LyonsZhang/BAZE/README.md

 'plotCorPre.R' plots the correlation and precision matrix obtained from microbiome data.

+# GenerateSimData
-4. 'GenerateSimData' consists of executive functions that generate different simulations scenarios that will be used in 'ContrastSimulation' and 'GeneralizeSimulation'.
+'GenerateSimData' consists of executive functions that generate different simulations scenarios that will be used in 'ContrastSimulation' and 'GeneralizeSimulation'.

 The codes are named as follows, for example, datageneration_str1_snr1_n50_p30.m, denotes independent structure with signal noise ratio 1, sample size n=50 and number of variables p=30.
 'CoreFunctions' includes the codes that will be called when implementing data generations.

+# Contact
+If you have any questions, please contact me at liangliangzhang.stat@gmail.com